Symmetry Properties of Quantum Dynamical Entropy: Example Numerics: Cumulative AFL in Quantum Cat Map

 \subsection{Cumulative AFL in Quantum Cat Map}

-For simplicity, we fix the perturbation strength to be $\kappa = 0.05$ throughout our calculations.
+Unless otherwise noted, the perturbation strength is fixed at $\kappa = 0.05$ throughout our numerics.
 We compute the cumulative AFL entropy with respect to the maximally mixed state and choose the partitions to always be commuting projectors (that is, $[X^i, X^j] = 0$ and $(X^i)^2 = X^i = X^{i\dagger}$).
-Cumulative AFL is nondecreasing under such a partition, as the resulting channel $\mE_\mX \otimes \id$ on the system and purifier is doubly stochastic~\cite{nielsen-2002-IntroductionMajorization}.\footnotemark{} Generally, the cumulative AFL entropy gets exponentially close to the dimensional bound~\eqref{eq:dim-bound} at late times~\cite{alicki-1996-KickedTop, cotler-2018-SuperdensityOperators}.
+Cumulative AFL is nondecreasing under such a partition, as the resulting channel $\mE_\mX \otimes \id$ on the system and purifier is doubly stochastic. \footnote{Doubly stochastic channels are completely positive, trace preserving, and unital (sends $\id \mapsto \id$).
+This means that $\id = \sum_i X^{i\dagger}X^i = \sum_i X^iX^{i\dagger}$.
+Such channels do not decrease von Neumann entropy~\cite{nielsen-2002-IntroductionMajorization}.}

 For partitions that do not respect any symmetry, we choose to have $\mO(1)$-many projectors that are diagonal in a random basis, which we call a \textbf{random partition}.
-For chaotic dynamics, under such a partition the cumulative AFL entropy is expected to asymptote to the dimensional bound $S(\rho) + \log N = 2 \log N$.
-For partitions respecting an abelian symmetry $\Lambda$, we choose a random partition independently in each charge sector, which we call a \textbf{$\Lambda$-symmetric partition}.
+For chaotic dynamics, under such a partition the cumulative AFL entropy is expected to asymptote to the dimensional bound $S(\rho) + \log N = 2 \log N$ as an exponential~\cite{alicki-1996-KickedTop, cotler-2018-SuperdensityOperators}.
+For partitions respecting an Abelian symmetry $Z$, we choose a random partition independently in each charge sector, which we call a \textbf{$Z$-symmetric partition}.
 For partitions respecting an anticommuting unitary, we pick a \textbf{tensor product partition} which is the product of a channel on the pseudospin space (e.g.~pseudospin-z measurement or identity channel) and a random partition on the non-pseudospin space.
-For partitions respecting a non-Abelian symmetry, we notice that a $\Lambda$-symmetric partition is built from of partitions in the trivial space of each one-dimensional irrep of the Abelian symmetry.
-Generalizing this, we construct a \textbf{commutant partition} by, for each irrep of the algebra, choosing a random partition in the corresponding space the algebra acts trivially on.
+For partitions respecting a non-Abelian symmetry, we notice that a $Z$-symmetric partition is built from of partitions in the multiplicity space of each one-dimensional irrep of the Abelian symmetry.
+Generalizing this, we construct a \textbf{commutant partition} by, for each distinct irrep of the algebra, choosing a random partition in the corresponding multiplicity space and acting trivially on the irrep itself.
 This implies each Kraus operator commutes with the whole algebra (in other words, they are in the commutant).
-See Sect.~\ref{sect:abelian}, \ref{sect:tensorproduct}, \ref{sect:nonabelian} for more general conditions and full explanations of the numerics.
-Our code is available on Github at~\cite{github-link}.
+Further details, including the relaxed conditions on the partitions, and the complete analysis of the numerical results in light of the analytical results (Theorems~\ref{thm:abelian},~\ref{thm:tensor-dynamics},~\ref{thm:nonabelian}), can be found in Sections~\ref{sect:abelian}, \ref{sect:tensorproduct}, and \ref{sect:nonabelian}.